 Full of surprises, this introduction to the private lives of some fascinating women, whose life stories and lovers will strike us as at once deeply familiar and profoundly different from our own, is sure to bring smiles of recognition to the faces of women everywhere—and to teach us all a thing or two.

-MARJANE SATRAPI was born in Rasht, Iran.
-She now lives in Paris, where she is a regular contributor to magazines and newspapers throughout the world, including The New Yorker and The New York Times.
-She is the author of Persepolis, Persepolis… More about Marjane Satrapi
+Marjane Satrapi was born in Rasht, Iran.
+She now lives in Paris, where she is a regular contributor to magazines and newspapers throughout the world, including the New Yorker and the New York Times.
+She is the author of Persepolis, Persepolis 2, Embroideries, Chicken with Plums, and… More about Marjane Satrapi

 Paperback | $13.95

 Published by Pantheon Apr 18, 2006| 144 Pages| 5-1/2 x 7-1/2| ISBN 9780375714672

 “Tantalizing . . .
 Bold, bewitchingly humorous and politically astute . . .
 A cheeky and knowing peek at the loves, sexual histories and marital secrets of . . . these beautiful and seductive women.” —Elle

 “Endearing . . .
 A wicked read.” —Los Angeles Times

 “Humorous and bawdy . . .
 An amusing portrayal of independent women taking life in stride.” —The Village Voice

 “Embroideries is as funny, opinionated, controversial and surprising as any good comic or conversation should be.” —Time.com

 “Subversive . . .
 Satrapi’s book is a mocking rebuke to the cult of chastity, and a statement about the way human passions find their way around the most determined repression.” —Salon